12 Rude Money Habits You Need to Stop ASAP

 Borrowing money without plans to pay it back

 One of the worst rude money habits is borrowing money from friends or family and not paying it back.
 That goes for small amounts of money, too, according to Kimberly Palmer, a personal finance expert at NerdWallet.
 “This habit can destroy relationships,” she says.
 “People are often afraid to bring up the topic, so they don’t explicitly ask for the money back.”
 If you’re the borrower, Palmer says to pay it back quickly with peer-to-peer apps like Venmo, PayPal, or Apple Cash.
 If you’re the lender, don’t be shy about casually reminding the borrower that they haven’t paid it back.
 Much of the embarrassment around money is what actually leads to rude money behavior, according to Palmer.
 Getting more comfortable with discussing the topic makes it much easier to minimize rude behavior when money comes up.
+With a well-thought-out budget, you’ll find yourself needing to borrow less often.
+Learn how to make a budget here.

 “Forgetting” your wallet at home